hazelops/terraform-aws-eks-addons/README.md

 # EKS Cluster Addons

-This module was created due to the need for installing EKS cluster addons in the style of the EKS Blueprints addons module, but with addressed issues and resolved limitations.
+This module was created due to the need for installing EKS cluster addons in the style of the EKS Blueprints Addons module, but with addressed issues and resolved limitations.
+Additionally, it aims to maintain backward compatibility with the original EKS Blueprints Addons module.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements